eugeneyan/Getting-and-Cleaning-Data/CodeBook.md

 About the run_analysis.R Script
 -------------------------------
-The run_analysis tidies the data via the following procedures:
+The run_analysis.R script tidies the data via the following procedures:

 1. Read the training data, labels, and subjects as 'train_data', 'train_label', and 'train_subject'.